ESubrado/EdgeAnalyticsDashboard/README.md

 ### Database
 - **MongoDB**
-    - One of the most popular NoSQL database that is good for scalability and flexibility.
-Its primarily being used for developers due its ease in prototyping and for Agile development.
+    - One of the most popular NoSQL database platform that is good for scalability and flexibility.
+It's primarily being used by developers due its ease in prototyping and compatible with Agile development methodology.
 Has a desktop GUI called MongoDB Compass to manage data and for traffic monitoring.
-With this, the application should handle multiple request coming from different users.
+With this, the application should be able handle multiple request coming from different users.

 ## Installation :floppy_disk:

 ### Pre installation
-- Access the project through my github repository at: https://github.com/ESubrado/EdgeAnalyticsDashboard.
+- Access the project through my GitHub repository at: https://github.com/ESubrado/EdgeAnalyticsDashboard.
-- Can either clone the repository from any GIT GUI (Source Tree) or download the zip file.
+- Can either clone the repository using any GIT GUI (Source Tree) or download the zip file.
 - Make sure that a code editor is already installed in the workstation.
 For VS Code editor, please click this [link](https://code.visualstudio.com/) to get the latest version.
 - After cloning or extracting the zip file.
 Use VS Code editor to open the main folder.
 There should be two folders available.
 - Make sure also that the latest node.js is installed in the workstation.
 Here's the [link](https://nodejs.org/en)